AkiKurisu/Next-Gen-Dialogue/README.md

 5. Create the Container/Piece node and create our first dialogue fragment
 6. Right -click Piece node ``Add Module`` add ``Content Module``, you can fill in the contents of the conversation in ``Content``
 7. Create a Container/Option node and create a dialogue option corresponding to the PIECE node
-8. Right -click Piece node ``Add Option``, connect Piece with Option
+8. Right-click Piece node ``Add Option``, connect Piece with Option
 9. <b style = "color:#ee819e"> Very important: </b> At least one Piece node needs to be added to the Dialogue as the first piece of the dialogue.You can right -click dialogue's ``Add Piece `` to connect with the connection or quoting its PieceID.
 You can also right -click dialogue's ``Collect All Pieces`` to add all the piece in Graph to the dialogue and adjust the priority of the Piece
     * For priority, please refer to [《General Module-Condition Module》](#general-modules)